sladiri/sam-cerebral/README.md

   - `npm run start-dev` starts the webserver in babel-node (watch + rebuild).

 ## SAM pattern and Cerebral
+- A Cerebral module may be implemented as a SAM container.
-- Each Cerebral signal is a SAM-step action, and this ensures that the state is updated in a precisely defined step (as in TLA+).
+Each Cerebral signal is a SAM-step action, and this ensures that the state is updated in a precisely defined step (as in TLA+).
 - Only the `propose` function inside the model has write access to `state` and persists data.
-- Cerebral's `connect` function computes the state-representation (view-model).
+- Inside Cerebral's `connect` function we compute the state-representation (view-model).

-## Entity Control Boundary pattern
+## SAM and the Entity Control Boundary pattern
 The SAM pattern maps to the ECB pattern:
 - `entity --> model, compute state, compute next action`
 - `control --> actions + third party APIs`